HOW TO PLAY: Ultimate Texas Hold ‘em

 Players start Ultimate Texas Hold ‘em by receiving two cards.
 The dealer also receives two cards.
 All are dealt face down.
 Five cards are placed face down in the center of the table.

 The player looks at his cards and determines whether he would like to play before the flop or check.
 If he chooses to play, there is an option to raise either three or four times the ante bet.
 There is never a reason to wager three times.
-If the hand has an advantage over the dealer then the maximum should be bet.
+If the hand has an advantage over the dealer, then the maximum should be bet.
 There are no more decisions for a player to make once a raise is made.
 A pre-flop check means that no chips are placed on the table.
 An option to raise will come later in the hand.

 The turn and river are turned face up.
 This is the last chance a player has to raise before being forced to fold.
 A raise is equal to the ante bet on the river.
-A player that folds gives up his ante and blind bet.
+A player who folds gives up his ante and blind bet.

 Showdown